Last Updated on November 16, 2021 by Julia Wilson

 Sometimes cats miss the litter tray, therefore, I recommend cleaning the floor underneath and around litter trays.
 Sweep or vacuum floors and clean with a mop and floor cleaner.

 Tip: When emptying water from litter trays avoid using the kitchen sink and use the laundry one instead.
 If you don’t have access to a laundry sink, empty water outside.
 If the kitchen sink is the only option, disinfect it afterwards.

 - Disinfect litter trays in a well-ventilated area to prevent inhaling fumes.

 - Do not mix disinfectants.

-- Do not contain disinfectants that contain phenols (products which turn white in water).
+- Do not contain disinfectants that contain phenols (products that turn white in water).